ember-learn/deprecation-app/content/ember/v7/deprecate-mixins.md

 Depending on what a mixin was doing, a different pattern may fit better:

-- Shared state or behavior used across the app belongs in a service, injected where needed.
+- Shared state or behavior used across the app belongs in a service or service-like abstraction, injected where needed.
-- Stateless helpers can be plain functions exported from a module.
+- Stateless helpers can be plain functions exported from a module (these are also easier to unit test).
-- Behavior only used by one class hierarchy can move into a common base class.
+- Behavior only used by one class hierarchy can move into a common base class (though composition is **strongly** recommended instead of inheritance).

 For more background, read [RFC 1116](https://github.com/emberjs/rfcs/pull/1116).